saxicek/phpBB_forum_checker/README.md

 The body attribute may be specified as EITHER a file path to a mustache file OR raw mustache

+Ignore: stickyPosts = true means the system WILL NOT alert for sticky posts, false means it will alert for sticky posts

 #### Example mustache file
 ```html
 <html>